jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/ansibleTowerDeployment/module7/lab1.rst

 .. literalinclude :: /docs/ansibleTowerDeployment/module5/ansible/roles/declarative_onboarding/tasks/main.yml
    :language: yaml

-Reviewing the Playbook execution we can see some testing and error handling that has been built into the tasks.
-The BIG-IP(s) are verified to be accessable, and then Declarative Onboarding is verified installed and ready.
+Reviewing the Playbook execution, we can see some testing and error handling that has been built into the tasks.
+The BIG-IP(s) are verified to be accessible, and then Declarative Onboarding is verified installed and ready.

   |image22|

 ..
-Note:: This template is executing against two BIG-IP units and takes longer then any of the other templates, there are a few pausing sections in the playbook to handle the clustering.
+Note:: This template is executing against two BIG-IP units and takes longer than any of the other templates.
+There are a few pausing sections in the playbook to handle the clustering.

 Using `Chrome` navigate to the `Automation Toolch. . .` bookmark folder and open a tab to each BIG-IP.

   - Ansible Tower User: ``admin``
   - Ansible Tower Password: ``Agility2020!``

-After the configuration has been sent to our BIG-IP units all DO objects should be complete and installed.
-At this point we have a cluster of BIG-IP units ready to take on Service configuration.
+After the configuration has been sent to our BIG-IP units, all DO objects should be complete and installed.
+At this point, we have a cluster of BIG-IP units ready to take on Service configuration.

   |image25|
   |image23|